 Best Breastfeeding Book for Working Moms

-Shortall knows what she’s talking about as a mother of two who holds a demanding career.
+Shortall knows what she’s talking about as a mother of two with a demanding career.
 When she was pumping for her children, she was traveling worldwide with her job with TOMS Shoes.

 This book covers how to craft in-the-office pumping schedules and how to handle pumping if your job takes you on the road for a few days.
 Plus, it addresses the less-than-optimal pumping conditions many women face while at work.
-It will also cover building a freezer stash and even how to handle uncomfortable situations with co-workers.
+It shows you how to build a freezer stash and even how to handle uncomfortable situations with co-workers.

 This book will help you realize that you can get through pumping at work, even if it’s not easy.
 Lots of women have been trailblazers in recent years so you don’t have to choose between working and feeding your baby breast milk.
 This book will give you plenty of encouraging stories and details provided by working women.